frameworkwtf/framework.wtf/orm.md

 ];
 ```

-And file `phinx.php` into your config dir with following contents:
+And file `phinx.php` into your config dir with the following content:

 ```php
 <?php